swisschain/Rule-Engine-Docs/Technical requirement for POC/Use case.md

 Kristine | officer of the finance department | 1
 Jon | officer of the finance department | 1
 Vlad | head of the finance department | 1

+# <a name="signresponce"></a> Sign responce

+The response from the Rule Engine is a document to be signed using Rule Engine Private Key.
+The document includes:
+* Input context;
+* Resolution;
+* List of validators to be notified.